isc-projects/stork/doc/install.rst

 .. warning

-   The Stork Server doesn't support the Stork Agents configured to use IPv6 address with zone ID (e.g. `fe80::%eth0`).
-It means that the `STORK_AGENT_ADDRESS` variable must be DNS name, IPv4 or IPv6 excluding "link-local" scope.
+   Stork Server currently does not support communication with the Stork Agents via an IPv6 link-local address with zone ID (e.g., `fe80::%eth0`).
+It means that the `STORK_AGENT_ADDRESS` variable must be set to a DNS name, an IPv4 address, or a non-link-local IPv6 address.

 .. _secure-server-agent: